 The following sample configuration uses line 1 to send and receive calls on the WAN and line 2 to handle a PBX for voice service.
 The MAX emulates a WAN switch, so the PBX on line 2 simulates connection to an AT&T or other carrier switch.
-For detailed information about each parameter, see the MAX Reference Guide.
+For detailed information about each parameter, see the Reference Guide for your MAX.